fortinet/terraform-secure-remote-access/README.md

 # Spoke FortiGate Setup

-Once the terraform deployment is complete, follow the steps below to attach the spoke to the FortiGate Hub
+Once the Terraform deployment is complete, follow the steps below to attach the spoke to the FortiGate Hub

 1. Navigate to your spoke FortiGate and open **VPN > IPsec Wizard**.
 2. Enter a **Name** for the spoke.